mhjhamza/deep-learning/tv_serials_sentimental_analysis/README.md

 This way you'll have a brief awareness of the content you're about to watch.

-The facial expressions falls under the following categories
+The facial expressions fall into the following categories

 * Angry
 * Disgust